camaraproject/Governance/ProjectCharter.md

 **Deliverables**

-The following deliverables are provided by the Telco Global API project:
+The following deliverables are provided by the CAMARA Project:
 -	Service API code (incl. reference implementation for transformation functions) and documentation and
 -	Test plan, cases and tools